sureshmj2ee/spring-caching-with-ehcache3/README.md

 curl http://localhost:8080/Smith
 curl http://localhost:8080/person/Smith

-execute after 5 seconds below command. curl http://localhost:8080/person/Smith now we can see that Smith is automatically removed from cached after 5 seconds, as we have configured 5 seconds for clearing cache.
+execute after 10 seconds below command. curl http://localhost:8080/person/Smith now we can see that Smith is automatically removed from cached after 10 seconds, as we have configured 10 seconds for clearing/expire cache.

 we can manually evict from cache.